felipsandoval/duplicatescripts-scratch/README.md

 -i (OPCIONAL): Ignora los opcodes de bloques especificados en IgnoreBlocks.txt

-Duplicate Scripts: For project analysis on Scratch
+Duplicate Scripts: For project and intra-sprite analysis on Scratch
 =============
 <br>
 Scripts are applied to analyze and extract data regarding duplicates scripts on Scratch projects.